alexander-grieco/eris-fraud-detector/docs/setup.md

 # Setting Up New-news

 This guide makes use of Pegasus (documentation [here](https://github.com/InsightDataScience/pegasus)).
-The .yml files necessary to set up each individual cluster are found in ./config/pegasus.
+The .yml files necessary to set up each individual cluster are found in ./docs/config/pegasus.
 Make sure to input the subnet id, PEM keypair, and security group ids for your AWS account.
-Follow the pegasus installation instructions up through the end of the sections labelled "Setting up a newly provisioned AWS cluster" for your Kafka, Cassandra, and Dash clusters (note: Dash only has one node and thus has no workers).

 ## Setting up Clusters
 ### Setting up Confluent
-Do the following on each Kafka machine:

-Run this command: curl -O http://packages.confluent.io/archive/5.1/confluent-5.1.1-2.11.tar.gz

-Check [this](https://docs.confluent.io/current/installation/installing_cp/zip-tar.html#prod-kafka-cli-install) page to make sure you are downloading the latest version (this is the version as of February 14, 2019)

-Unzip the file and rename the parent directory to confluent.

-Next you need to use the files list in this repository under ./config/confluent and update the corresponding files on each Kafka node located in the following directories
+Next you need to use the files list in this repository under ./docs/config/confluent and update the corresponding files on each Kafka node located in the following directories
 * confluent/etc/kafka/zookeeper.properties
 * confluent/etc/kafka/server.properties
 * confluent/etc/schema-registry/schema-registry.properties